CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 the barycentric coordinates of the hit point are within the triangle, I simply added an upper limit to the distance from an edge a point is that will still count as an intersection.

+By using the normals read in from the obj file, the normal at the hit point of the ray-triangle intersection test can be interpolated using the barycentric coordinates, yielding smooth shading, like that below:

 ![](img/renders/diffuse.PNG)